ntickoo/c4-final-project-todo-list-serverless/README.md

    sls config credentials --provider aws --key YOUR_ACCESS_KEY_ID --secret YOUR_SECRET_KEY --profile serverless
    ```

-# Functions to be implemented
+# Functions  implemented

-To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:
+Following functions have been implemented and configured in the `serverless.yml` file:

-* `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.
+* `Auth` - this function implements a custom authorizer for API Gateway that should be added to all other functions.

-* `GetTodos` - should return all TODOs for a current user.
-A user id can be extracted from a JWT token that is sent by the frontend
+* `GetTodos` - return all TODOs for a current user.
+A user id is extracted from a JWT token that is sent by the frontend

 It should return data that looks like this: